 Exemptions From Workers’ Compensation Insurance in Alaska

-Some executive officers in qualifying for-profit or nonprofit entities may also opt out.
+Some executive officers in qualifying for-profit or nonprofit organizations may also choose to opt out.
+In addition, certain occupations, such as part-time babysitters, noncommercial cleaning workers, and commercial fishers, are exempt from mandatory coverage.

 Benefits and Income Replacement Categories